amf-paulinho/scriptdrop/README.md

 respect to the Phoenix Framework, it would be something related to the social platform, such as comments and evaluation of delivery or even a chat feature, both very simple to do using Phoenix.

-# System Login Credentials
+# System Login
 The system uses GitHub for Login.

 I already created 2 GitHub accounts for test both already linked with Pharmacy and Courier

 * Pharmacy
-  login: scriptdrop.pharmacy@gmail.com
+  - login: scriptdrop.pharmacy@gmail.com
-  password: scriptdrop1!
+  - password: scriptdrop1!

 * Courier
-  login: scriptdrop.delivery@gmail.com
+  - login: scriptdrop.delivery@gmail.com
-  password: scriptdrop1!
+  - password: scriptdrop1!

+* If you login in using your own GitHub account
+  - Access the menu: Admin Area -> Users
+  - Find your GitHub email in the list of Users
+  - Click in the Edit icon
+  - Select your provider (Pharmacy or Courier)
+  - Save

 # Instalation